-As described in ASC 946, Financial Services-Investment Companies ("ASC 946"), investment contracts held by a defined contribution plan are required to be reported at fair value.
-The Guaranteed Income Fund is an Insurance Company Issued Evergreen Group Annuity issued by Prudential (PRIAC).
+As described in FASB ASC 946, Plan Accounting-Defined Contribution Pension Plans (previously referred to as FASB Staff Position Nos.
+AAG INV-1 and SOP 94-4-1, Reporting of Fully Benefit-Responsive Investment Contracts Held by Certain Investment Companies Subject to the AICPA Investment Company Guide and Defined Contribution Health and Welfare and Pension Plans), investment contracts held by a defined contribution plan are required to be reported at fair value.
+The Guaranteed Income Fund is an Insurance Company Issued Evergreen Group Annuity issued by PRIAC.
 Under the group annuity contract that supports this product, participants may ordinarily direct a permitted withdrawal or transfer of all or a portion of their account balance at contract value, within reasonable timeframes.
 Contract value represents deposits made to the contract, plus earnings at guaranteed crediting rates, less withdrawals and fees.
 Interest is credited on contract balances using the "portfolio rate" approach.
 Under this methodology, a single interest crediting rate is applied to all contributions made to the product regardless of the timing of these contributions.
 Interest crediting rates are reviewed on a semi-annual basis for resetting by the trustee.
 When establishing interest crediting rates for this product, the trustee considers many factors, including current economic and market conditions, the general interest rate environment and both the expected and actual experience of a reference portfolio within the general account.
 These rates are established without the use of a specific formula.
 The minimum crediting rate under the contract of PRIAC is 1.50%.
-The Average Earnings Yield by the Plan and the Average Yield Credited to participants was 2.95% as of December 31, 2009.
+The Average Earnings Yield by the Plan and the Average Yield Credited to participants was 3.05% for the year ended December 31, 2010.
 The Average Earnings Yield is calculated by dividing the earnings credited to the participants on the last day of the plan year by the end of plan year fair value and then annualizing the results.
 As a result of current stable value product construction, no adjustments are required to mediate between the average earnings credit to the Plan and the average earnings credited to the participants.
-As required by ASC 946, the Guaranteed Income Fund is included at its carrying value in the statements of net assets available for benefits, w
+As required by ASC 946, the Guaranteed Income Fund is included at its carrying value in the statements of net assets available for benefits, which approximated their fair values at December 31, 2010 and 2009.
+The contract value of the investment approximates the fair value, due to the nature of the investment contracts not having a fair value adjustment upon discontinuance.